AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/clientlibs.md

 ## Additional Client Library Folder Features {#additional-features}

 There are a number of other features that are supported by client library folders in AEM.
+However, these are not required on AEM as a Cloud Service and as such their use is discouraged.
+They are are listed here for completeness.

+>[!WARNING]
+>
+>These additional features of Client Library Folders are not required on AEM as a Cloud Service and as such their use is discouraged.
+They are are listed here for completeness.

+### Adobe Granite HTML LIbrary Manager {#html-library-manager}

 Additional client library settings can be controlled through the **Adobe Granite HTML Library Manager** panel of the System Console at `https://<host>:<port>/system/console/configMgr`).

-However, most of these are not required on AEM as a Cloud Service and as such their use is discouraged.
-They are are listed here for completeness.

 ### Additional Folder Properties {#additional-folder-properties}